RTreb/SFU-publishing-workshop/SFU_publishing_workshop_after_submission.markdown

 2. Accepted with major revisions.
 3. Invitation to revise and resubmit.

 Sometimes it may not be entirely clear from the Editor's letter which category the decision falls into.
-A good rule of thumb is that if the letter doesn't specifically mention the word "rejected", assume its 1 or 2.
+A good rule of thumb is that if the letter doesn't specifically mention the word "rejected", you can assume it's 1 or 2.
+If you're not sure, its a good idea to carefully read the editor's letter with your supervisor or senior co-author, as they're likely to have some experience with interpreting editors' decisions.

 As mentioned above, option 3 is becoming increasingly common (although some would argue that this decision should never happen in the first place).
 The major difference in this case is that your paper may still be rejected after re-submission so this can be a good time to submit elsewhere if you feel it might be better received at another journal.

 ### Responding to reviews
 The overall goal in responding to reviews is to convey the message: "We appreciate and acknowledge your criticism and advice; we understand your misunderstanding; we have fully integrated your feedback" (paraphrased from the Matt Might blog post under Resources).
 In writing your response letter

 **Do:** Be polite, conciliatory and thorough.
-Do everything you can to make the editors job as easy as possible.\newline{}
+Do everything you can to make the editors job as easy as possible. \newline{}
 **Don't:** Tell the editor/reviewer that they don't know what they're talking about, or totally ignore comments if you don't want to change something.

 Your response will have two parts: your letter to the editor, and the full response to reviewers.
-Its normally easier to do the full response to reviewers first; the letter to the editor then summarises what you've done.
+It's normally easier to do the full response to reviewers first; the letter to the editor then summarises what you've done.
 \bigskip{}

 *Documenting your revisions*